ymolists/website/src/routes/blog/ephemeral-dev-envs.md

 - Once we're done with the review, we have to switch back to our branch to continue coding.
 - Ensure that we return to our previous state to continue working.

 There is so much friction for developers when there shouldn't be.
 Ideally, all we really wanted to do is look at the code, run it and approve the PR.
-Ephemeral development environments can do this, ensuring that you're always ready to code.
+Ephemeral developer environments can do this, ensuring that you're always ready to code.

-### Consider an ephemeral development environment
+### Consider an ephemeral developer environment

 > "Treat your infrastructure as cattle, not pets"

 ...is the saying often used in the DevOps world.
 The value of describing infrastructure as repeatable code became apparent and reaped many benefits: no more dreaded configuration drift, consistent infrastructure and many automation possibilities!

-Bringing that peace of mind to development environments makes sense and is already possible.
+Bringing that peace of mind to developer environments makes sense and is already possible.
 For instance, a single `.gitpod.yml` file is used to describe your dev environment, including what dependencies and start-up commands are needed to get you to the position where you can start coding.

 Your dev environment then becomes ephemeral.
 Gitpod continuously builds all your git branches like a CI server.
 You have a new, consistent environment for every single task, and once you're done with a workspace, you can close it and start another super quickly because it has already been prebuilt.

-Ephemeral development environments reduce friction and improve developer experience massively - let us demonstrate that with specific workflows in more detail.
+Ephemeral developer environments reduce friction and improve developer experience massively - let us demonstrate that with specific workflows in more detail.

 ### Workflow #1: Onboarding 💼